LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/third-party-bots.md

 ### Bot conversation errors

 {: .important}
-Please follow the complete guide about [Third Party Bots conversation errors](third-party-bots-bot-conversation-errors.html).
+Please follow the complete guide about [Third Party Bots conversation errors](third-party-bots-bot-conversation-errors.html) for more details and solutions.

 These are the errors returned in a bot connector associated with Functions: